 Allow Yourself to Be Surprised

-When you can get out of your own way it’s amazing the people you meet.
+When you can get out of your own way and reduce how overwhelming it all is it’s amazing the people you meet.
 You’ll meet a lot you don’t want to date, but you’ll be able to see them more fully.
 You won’t see them as someone who has to fit certain parameters to be a great partner and you’ll be able to see what you want to work on for yourself and feel less defective in relationships.

 For a great relationship to take root you should allow yourself to be surprised.